ahanaraghuvanshi/node-telehash/README.md

 The connect() function will return a connector object.
 In the background the connector will use the DHT to find anyone listening for the end_name 'echo'.
 Using the connector's send function we can then send actual messages (as a sting or JSON object) to the listeners.
 Replies will fire the callback function, with a response object (which contains the message).

-## connector.send( {...}, function(){}, timeout_seconds )
+## connector.send( {...}, callback, timeout_s )

 The send function takes optional callback function and timeout parameters.
-Responses must arrive within the timeout period or they will get discarded.
+Responses must arrive within the timeout_s (seconds) period or they will get discarded.
 The callback will always be fired after the timeout period expires with an empty (undefined) reponse object.

 See connect.js for a detailed example.

-## Channels Module: built on connect() and listen functions
+## Channels Module: built using connect() and listen() functions

 Using the basic *connect* and *listen* functions a *channels* module is implemented to establish a peer-to-peer UDP *session/channel* between two switches.
 (Current implementation uses Out-of-Band channel over the underlying switch UDP socket)